curtischong/joule/README.md

 `fairchem.core` requires you to first create your environment
 - [Installation Guide](https://fair-chem.github.io/core/install.html)

+CURTIS' NOTE: READ THE BOTTOM FOR THE REAL INSTALLATION INSTRUCTIONS

 ### Quick Start
 Pretrained models can be used directly with ASE through our `OCPCalculator` interface: